 - 1/2-3/4 cup high-quality extra-virgin olive oil

-- Add walnuts, pine nuts, garlic, and lemon zest to the bowl of a food processor, and process for 20-30 seconds to finely chop garlic and nuts.
+- Add walnuts, pine nuts, garlic, and lemon zest to the bowl of a food processor.
+Process for 20-30 seconds to finely chop garlic and nuts.

 - Add basil, Parmesan, salt, and pepper, then, with the processor running, add 1/2 cup olive oil.
 When oil is fully incorporated, stop and check the consistency; depending on your desired consistency, you may want to add as much as 1/4 cup more olive oil.